yt-project/yt/doc/source/developing/releasing.rst

   These releases happen when new features are deemed ready to be merged into the ``stable`` branch and should not happen on a regular schedule.
 Minor releases can also include fixes for bugs if the fix is determined to be too invasive for a bugfix release.
-Minor releases should *not* inlucde backwards-incompatible changes and should not change APIs.
+Minor releases should *not* include backwards-incompatible changes and should not change APIs.
 If an API change is deemed to be necessary, the old API should continue to function but might trigger deprecation warnings.
 Minor releases should happen by merging the